pandening/MemKit-Cluster/README.md

 $Manage_Port:8888
 #10. if you want to join a cluster,just set true
 $Flag:true
+#11. if you want to set up the re-build engine
+$RBF:true
+#12. the timer to dump file for rebuilding
+$DT:60
+#13.dump file name
+$fn:./conf/dump.log
 ```
 #####2.start the memkit.
 #####3.start the cluster manager